Go to file

 git clone git@git.vdb.to:LaconicNetwork/zenith-stack.git

-Run following commands with necessary permissions, as root or through sudo
+You may need to run the following commands with necessary permissions, as root or through sudo.

 # Download the binary from generic package registry